Sayoojkoroth/Sayoojkoroth/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I try to love everything i do.
-- 🌱 I’m currently started learning ML bit by bit.
+- 🌱 I currently started learning ML bit by bit.
 - 💬 Ask me about anything, I am happy to help
 - ⚡️ Fun-Fact: I started writing blogs, by publishing them on my own website in 2020
 - 📫 How to reach me: sayoojkoroths79@gmail.com